 Just ask the Police.

-LEARN MORE ABOUT THE NEW GRASSROOTS TOURING COURSE
+LEARN MORE ABOUT THE NEW TOURING 101 COURSE

 In addition to being a Berklee Online instructor and course author, Bruce Houghton is founder and president of Skyline Artists Agency, representing a diverse roster of national and international touring talent including Zoe Keating, Darlingside, Poco, Freddie McGregor, Roger McGuinn, and many others.
 A sought-after industry expert and speaker, he has served on the Advisory Boards of Midem and SXSW Accelerator, is a graduate of the prestigious Leadership Music program, and serves as a senior advisor to Bandsintown.
 His top-ranked sites Hypebot and MusicThinkTank cover the new music industry and the way that technology is changing how music is created, marketed, consumed, and monetized.